deluxDeepak/Backend-Devops/Week01/Day02_logging_routes/README.md

 4. Start (production):
    - npm start

+5. npm install cross-env --save-dev
+  - Give a Universal commad for all system
+  "dev": "NODE_ENV=development nodemon src/server.js", this will not run in window

+  so write
+  "dev": "cross-env NODE_ENV=development nodemon src/server.js",

 Notes
 - Ensure `src/server.js` initializes logging (winston) early so middleware like morgan can pipe or format logs consistently.
 - Consider adding environment files (.env.development, .env.staging) and/or a PM2 ecosystem file (`ecosystem.config.js`) for more advanced deployments.